Diagnosis

 Imaging tests

 • X-rays.
-If you're infested with worms, the mass of worms may be visible in an X-ray of the abdomen.
-In some cases, a chest X-ray can reveal the larvae in the lungs.
+If you have worms inside your body, an X-ray of the stomach area may show a mass of the parasites.
+Sometimes, a chest X-ray can reveal the larvae in the lungs.

 • Ultrasound.
 An ultrasound may show worms in the pancreas or liver.
-This technology uses sound waves to create images of internal organs.
+This test uses sound waves to make images of internal organs.

-• computed tomography (CT) scans or Magnetic resonance imaging (MRI)s.
-Both types of tests create detailed images of the internal structures, which can help your doctor detect worms that are blocking ducts in the liver or pancreas.
+• Computerized tomography (CT) scans or magnetic resonance imaging (MRI).
+Both types of tests create detailed images inside the body.
+The images can help your healthcare professional find worms that are blocking ducts in the liver or pancreas.
 CT scans combine X-ray images taken from many angles.
 MRI uses radio waves and a strong magnetic field.

 Treatment